MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: A Realistic Case Study

 \section{A Realistic Case Study}

-Finally, we consider a real-world case study adopted from Orouskhani et al. \cite{orouskhani_impact_2023}, where infiltration, irrigation, and root water extraction take place in circular agricultural field, equipped with a center-pivot irrigation system with a radius of $50$ m, located at Lethbridge, Alberta.
+Finally, we consider a real-world case study adopted from \citet{orouskhani_impact_2023}, where infiltration, irrigation, and root water extraction take place in circular agricultural field, equipped with a center-pivot irrigation system with a radius of $50$ m, located in Lethbridge, Alberta.
 Soil moisture sensors are inserted at a depth of 25 cm across 20 different locations in this field to collect soil moisture data every 30 min from June 19 to August 13, 2019.
-To validate our DRW algorithm in solving 3-D real-world applications, we select one of the 20 locations where the Mualem-van Genuchten WRC and HCF model parameters are identified and given in \cite{orouskhani_impact_2023}.
-We consider a cylindrical control volume $V$ with a radius of 0.1 m and depth of 25 cm.
-We discretize $V$ into 6, 40 and 22 nodes in the radial, azimuthal and axial directions, respectively.
-The time step size $\Delta t$ is determined using the heuristic formula in \cite{suciu2021global}.
+To validate our MP-FVM algorithm in solving real-world 3-D applications, we select one of the 20 locations where the Mualem-van Genuchten WRC and HCF model parameters are identified and given in \citet{orouskhani_impact_2023}.
+We consider a cylindrical control volume $V$ with a radius of $0.1$ m and a depth of $25$ cm.
+We discretize $V$ into 6, 40 and 22 nodes in the radial, azimuthal, and axial directions, respectively.
+The time step size $\Delta t$ is determined using the heuristic formula.
 Thus, we reformulate Equation \eqref{eqn_DRWlscheme} in cylindrical coordinate system as:

 where $\mathbf{\hat{e}}_j=(1,\frac{1}{r_j^2},1)^T$ and